 Our team is leading efforts to develop diagnostic guidelines that will improve outcomes in patients with encephalitis.
 The use of standardized guidelines and algorithms has been shown to reduce morbidity and mortality in other fields of medicine.

-- Use of advanced neuro-critical care diagnostic and therapeutic modalities to limit brain damage in the acute setting.
-Seizures, for example, are a major cause of morbidity in encephalitis patients in the acute setting.
+Our team is working on advanced diagnostic and therapeutic approaches to limit brain damage in encephalitis patients upon admission to the hospital.
+Seizures, for example, are a major cause of medical problems in hospitalized encephalitis patients.
 We are using continuous electrical monitoring of patients’ brains and aggressive anti-epileptic strategies to limit seizures.

 We also use cutting-edge medical and surgical techniques to monitor and treat brain swelling that accompanies encephalitis, and offer comprehensive ventilator and nutrition support for such patients.